Is your data TPS compliant? We’ll tell you how to keep TPS data compliant.

 Don’t forget… all data purchases through us is screened and TPS data compliant.

-Can I call my exiting customers that are listed on the TPS file?
+Can I call exiting customers that are listed on the TPS register?

 Where a customer subsequently registers with the TPS, companies can contact the customer however it is good practice to clarify that they do not object to such calls.

 …lots more info on the TPS Data

 The TPS data rules do NOT apply to genuine market research calls.
 Conducting a survey is fine, providing they don’t try to sell to you during the call.
 Event invitations and donation requests are classed as sales calls.
 Also, if they make a follow-up call later, they can’t then try to sell to you.
 That would be a breach of the TPS rules.
 In such circumstances, you have the right to report them to the ICO.

 How do I register with the TPS Database?

 You can register both landlines and mobiles.
 It takes 28 days for the number to become active on the TPS Data register.
 Any sales & marketing calls received within that time frame are ok.
 Your registration remains on there forever, but it’s worth checking on occasion.
 You can do this online.
 If you notice a sudden raft of unsolicited sales & marketing calls, check again.
 You can always re-register if need be.

 - Online: https://www.tpsonline.org.uk/tps/number_type.html

 - Call from a mobile or landline: 0345 070 0707